Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 HOW TO GET TO THE KARIMUNJAWA ISLANDS?

-TAKE A MINI VAN TO THE HARBOUR
+TAKE A MINIBUS TO THE HARBOUR

 A Bus/Mini Bus ride will take anywhere between 5-8 hours from Yogyakarta to Jepara.

-MY ADVICE: Try to avoid sitting at the back of the shuttle bus.
+OUR ADVICE: Try to avoid sitting at the back of the shuttle bus.
 Our bus had a very long wheelbase and the roads are not great neither.
 So every time we hit a hole I really thought we had an accident.
 Unfortunately, I didn’t get much of sleep neither.